5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 1. Download latest OC EFI Release and unpack it
 2. Select the config of your choice and rename it to `config.plist`
-3. choose `csr-active-config` based on your macOS version to disable SIP: `EF0F0000` for Monterey, `67080000` for Big Sur and `FF070000` for Catalina/Mojave
+3. Change the value for `csr-active-config` based on your macOS version to disable SIP: `EF0F0000` for Monterey, `67080000` for Big Sur and `FF070000` for Catalina/Mojave
 	- AMD GPUs may require additional `boot-args`.
 Check WhateverGreen repo to find out which you need.
 	- If you want to use the Intel UHD 630 integrated graphics to drive a display, download this [Framebuffer-Patch](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Intel_UHD_630_HDMI_DP_Framebuffer-Patch.plist).
 Open it with a plist editor and copy the dictionary `PciRoot(0x0)/Pci(0x2,0x0)` to `DeviceProperties > Add` (comment-out the existing entry with "#" first, to disable the existing entry).
 4. Getting the Intel(R) I225-V Ethernet Controller to work: